Did you know?

 The important thing here is that you start off with a piece that reflects your current level in English and work your way up.
 If you start by picking an article from “The Economist”, you might find it somewhat difficult to understand.

-This is an excellent way to grow your knowledge and learn of the English language by exploiting the news world everyday.
+This is an excellent way to grow your knowledge and learn the English language by exploiting the news world everyday.

 Use the subtitles